abiraihan/geoshapes/docs/checkShape.rst

 .. container:: header

         *Output*
-    -- Please check the validity (Topology) of geometry data layer.
-    -- Found overlapped geometry into the data layer.
+    -- Please check the validity (Topology) of geometry data layer -- Found overlapped geometry into the data layer